ehsanmok/create-your-own-lang-with-rust/book/src/crash_course.md

 ## Conclusion

-In conclusion, we want to settle the one of the most frequently asked questions:
+In conclusion, we want to settle one of the most frequently asked questions:

 ## <span style="color:blue">Is Python (or a language X) Compiled or Interpreted?</span>

-This is in fact a <span style="color:red">WRONG</span> question to ask!
+This is in fact the <span style="color:red">WRONG</span> question to ask!

 Being AOT compiled, JIT compiled or interpreted is **implementation-dependent**.
 For example, the standard Python is [**CPython**](https://www.python.org/) which compiles a Python source code (in CPython VM) to CPython Bytecode (content of `.pyc`) and **interprets** the Bytecode.
 However, another implementation of Python is [**PyPy**](https://www.pypy.org/) which (more or less) compiles a Python source code (in PyPy VM) to PyPy Bytecode and **JIT** compiles the PyPy Bytecode to the Machine Code (is usually faster than CPython interpreter).